 Click the metrics above the chart to view data for the last 30 days.
 You can view data for one metric at a time.
 Hover over the line on the chart to view more information about that point.

 Click Show details to view a more detailed breakdown of the data in your Ad Speed overview.
-Click View in Query Tool at any time to immediately open a report with the displayed metrics to investigate further.
+Click View in reporting at any time to immediately open a report with the displayed metrics to investigate further.

 This chart displays data for classified advertisers who most contributed to user-visible creative latency on your pages.